VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Conclusion

 \section{Conclusion}

-In this paper, we studied the problems of reconstruction and characterization of simple polygons based on combinatorial graphs that do not have an underlying distance metric, features, or neighborhood.
-We presented \ourmethod{}, a diffusion-based approach which first predicts the Signed Distance Function (SDF) associated with the input visibility graph $G$.
-The SDF is then used to generate vertex locations of polygon $P$ whose visibility graph is $G$.
-We showed that utilizing the SDF showed an improvement of 26\% on F1-Score compared to state-of-the-art approaches on the \ourprob{} problem.
-We then demonstrated the capability of \ourmethodsmall{} to sample multiple polygons for a single visibility graph $G$ as a realization of \ourproball{} problem.
-We also presented preliminary results of 90\% accuracy on the \ourprobrec\ problem.
-In addition to visibility graphs, \ourmethodsmall{} also accepts triangulations as input.
-Finally, we use all these capabilities to perform diverse polygon sampling through both graph-to-graph and polygon-to-polygon interpolation.
+In this paper, we studied the problems of reconstruction and characterization of simple polygons based on combinatorial graphs that lack an underlying distance metric, features, or neighborhood structure.
+We introduced \ourmethod{}, a diffusion-based approach that first predicts the Signed Distance Function (SDF) associated with the input visibility graph $G$.
+The SDF is then used to generate the vertex locations of a polygon $P$ whose visibility graph corresponds to $G$.
+We showed that incorporating the SDF leads to a 26\% improvement in F1-score compared to state-of-the-art approaches on the \ourprob{} problem.
+We further demonstrated the ability of \ourmethodsmall{} to sample multiple polygons for a single visibility graph $G$, addressing the \ourproball{} problem.
+Additionally, we presented preliminary results achieving 90\% classification accuracy on the \ourprobrec{} problem.
+Beyond visibility graphs, \ourmethodsmall{} also generalizes to triangulation as inputs.
+Finally, we leveraged these capabilities to perform diverse polygon sampling through both graph-to-graph and polygon-to-polygon interpolation.

-At a high-level, our results show that modern neural representations are capable of encoding the space of all polygons in such a way that the distances on the learned manifold are faithful to the combinatorial properties of polygons.
-In terms of future work, the presented \ourmethodsmall{} architecture represents the SDF as a grid, which creates a bottleneck in terms of computation time and space.
-We will explore encoding the SDF using more efficient representations such as~\citep{park2019deepsdf, mitchellhigher}.